tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/home_page.rst

 6. Create Resources Panel Content
 =================================

 In this step we'll add the content to the Resources panel of the home page.
-The Resouces panel needs to contain a list of links to external resources related to our app.
+The Resources panel needs to contain a list of links to external resources related to our app.

 1. Add the title, "Resources", to the ``<div>`` element with id ``resources-container``.
 Again, use the ``info-title`` class on the title element.